 Locally, Dorothy’s work is currently being shown at Roots for the Home and Garden in P’Town, at the Craft Gallery in Wellfleet and at Rowley Gallery in Orleans.

-Browse the Cape Art Tile products featuring Barbara’s work here.
+Browse the Cape Art Tile products featuring Dorothy’s work here.